Skip to Main Content

 Work-Study is a need-based form of Financial Aid that you earn through on or off-campus employment and receive in the form of a paycheck.
 The Work-Study Program intends to encourage part-time employment and reduce loan debt incurred while attending college.
 Work-Study does so by paying a portion of your salary, thus making it more advantageous for an employer to hire you.
-Lastly, any earnings made under work study do not count against your aid eligibility when filling out the following year’s FAFSA or California Dream Act application.
+Any earnings made through work-study do not count against your aid eligibility when completing the following year’s FAFSA.

 If you are a “financial need eligible” graduate student, federal work-study is available for you to complete part-time paid internships, community service, research projects, or other endeavors closely related to your academic degree program.